 Make Sure Your New System is Installed Correctly

 You would be surprised at how many California homeowners have work done by poorly trained or careless technicians that often creates problems during or after installation.
 For example, sloppy workmanship can create duct leakage where your new equipment is connected to your existing ductwork which means the efficiency ratings on that shiny new equipment will never see the light of day.

 It's also essential that your new air conditioner or heat pump system has the proper refrigerant gas charge (most commonly known as Freon ™).
 Many California contractors make no correction for the actual length and internal volume of the copper lines in your system.
 They just crack open the valves and use whatever refrigerant charge came in the new air conditioner from the factory.

 Because of this common mistake, a recent study by a major electrical utility found that 79% of newly installed systems had either significantly too much or too little refrigerant gas.
 This increases utility bills, reduces the amount of cooling created, and often causes premature system failure.

 It takes time and training to correct the refrigerant gas charge for each installation.
-Many Lakewood air conditioning & heating contractors do not know how to do it properly, and/or don't invest the time needed to do it right.
+Many Long Beach heating & air conditioning contractors do not know how to do it properly, and/or don't invest the time needed to do it right.
 As your trusted Lakewood HVAC contractor, we will either precisely weigh in the proper charge, or adjust it based on careful temperature, relative humidity and refrigerant gas pressure measurements.

 Why you should choose Donahue Heating and Air Conditioning